Slackluster/Watchtower/README.md

 [![](https://media.forgecdn.net/attachments/1439/398/buymeacoffee-png.png)](https://www.buymeacoffee.com/Slackluster)

-**Watchtower** lets you keep a watchful eye on quests, tasks, currency, and more.
+**Watchtower (WT)** lets you keep a watchful eye on quests, tasks, currency, and more.
 It includes a fully customizable status tracker that lets you:
 - Track daily/weekly quest completion
 - Track if you've done your garrison invasion this week
 - Track if you've killed Rukhmar this week